 Sign up for Zoho CRM at zoho.com/crm (15-day free trial, no credit card required).
 After signup, navigate to Setup (gear icon) → Developer Space → APIs → API Names.
 Enable API access if not already enabled.
 Go to Developer Space → Client Credentials → Create Client.
 Name it 'n8n Integration', select 'Server-based Applications', and note your Client ID and Client Secret.
 These credentials enable OAuth authentication for n8n.

 Zoho offers a generous free trial with full feature access.
 Test Blueprint workflows, Zia AI, and custom modules during the trial before committing to a paid plan.
-Standard plan ($14/user/month) is sufficient for most small teams; Professional plan ($23/user/month) adds Zia AI, Blueprint, and custom modules—recommended for real estate.
+Standard plan ($14/user/month) is sufficient for the smallest teams; Professional plan ($23/user/month) adds Zia AI, Blueprint, and custom modules—recommended for CRE acquisition teams.

 In n8n, create a workflow and add a Zoho CRM node.
 Click 'Create New Credentials', select 'OAuth2' authentication method.
 Paste your Client ID and Client Secret from step 1.
 Set Redirect URL to your n8n instance URL + '/rest/oauth2-credential/callback'.
 Click 'Connect' and authenticate via Zoho login—you'll grant permissions and be redirected back to n8n.
 Test connection by adding a 'Zoho CRM' action node set to 'Get All Leads' and executing—it should return your lead list.